bazbt3/10cbazbt3/README.md

 ---
 Startup-Bug: Requires presence of valid authtoken.txt file - if deleted after successful login but before logout.
+See issue #28.
 ---

 # What is '10cbazbt3'?